 I’m here to save you wasting your time.

-I’m going to tell you why you should hold fire on applying for funding to develop your digital product or service, from Comic Relief’s Tech for Good programme, or indeed from any other funder.
+I’m going to tell you why you should hold fire on applying for grant funding to develop your digital product or service, from Comic Relief’s Tech for Good programme, or indeed from any other funder.

 You see, a whopping 67% of the last round of tech for good applicants didn’t even make it to the infamous long list.
 They fell short at the first hurdle.

-I’ve interviewed the team at Comic Relief and Paul Hamlyn Foundation to understand why 95 funding applications were rejected.
+I’ve interviewed the team at Comic Relief and Paul Hamlyn Foundation to understand why 95 grant funding applications were rejected.
 More often than not – it was their reason for applying.
 They couldn’t provide a compelling case for why the work was needed.

 Ouch.
-You needn’t experience their pain.
+But you needn’t experience their pain.

 Instead, check yourself against these reasons not to apply for tech for good funding.
 If any ring true then think about how you might up your game (we give tips at the end).